canburaks/nextjs-notion-starter-kit/readme.md

 In production, it will use `/nextjs-notion-blog` which is a bit nicer as it gets rid of the extra ID clutter.

 The mapping of Notion ID to slugified page titles is done automatically for you as part of the build process.
-Just keep in mind that if you plan on changing page titles over time, you probably want to make sure old links will still work, and we don't currently provide a solution for detecting old links aside from Next.js built-in [support for redirects](https://nextjs.org/docs/api-reference/next.config.js/redirects).
+Just keep in mind that if you plan on changing page titles over time, you probably want to make sure old links will still work, and we don't currently provide a solution for detecting old links aside from Next.js built-in [support for redirects]https://nextjs.org/docs/api-reference/next.config.js/redirects.

-See [mapPageUrl](./lib/map-page-url.ts) and [getCanonicalPageId](https://github.com/NotionX/react-notion-x/blob/master/packages/notion-utils/src/get-canonical-page-id.ts) from for more details.
+See mapPageUrl ./lib/map-page-url.ts and getCanonicalPageId]https://github.com/NotionX/react-notion-x/blob/master/packages/notion-utils/src/get-canonical-page-id.ts from for more details.

 NOTE: if you have multiple pages in your workspace with the same slugified name, the app will throw an error letting you know that there are duplicate URL pathnames.

 ## Theming

-All CSS styles that customize Notion content are located in [styles/notion.css](./styles/notion.css).
+All CSS styles that customize Notion content are located in [styles/notion.css]./styles/notion.css.

-They mainly target global CSS classes exported by react-notion-x [styles.css](https://github.com/NotionX/react-notion-x/blob/master/packages/react-notion-x/src/styles.css).
+They mainly target global CSS classes exported by react-notion-x [styles.css]https://github.com/NotionX/react-notion-x/blob/master/packages/react-notion-x/src/styles.css.

 It should be pretty easy to customize most styling-related things, especially with local development and hot reload.